Building Writing Confidence

-- Look at some of your previous papers that you consider a success.
-Apply writing methods that worked well on those papers to the paper you are writing.
-If none of these strategies seem helpful, your achievements on your old papers will give you confidence in writing the one at hand.
+- Look at some previous papers that were successes.
+Apply writing methods that worked well on those earlier papers to the paper being written.
+If none of these aforementioned strategies seem helpful, achievements on old papers will give the writer confidence in writing the one at hand.

-- Discuss your ideas with your professor.
-This tactic will give you peace of mind in knowing that your thought process is heading in the right direction.
-Also, this conversation will likely stir additional ideas to strengthen your future argument.
+- Discuss ideas with the professor.
+This tactic will give the writer peace of mind in knowing that their thought process is heading in the right direction.
+Also, this conversation will likely provoke additional ideas to strengthen future arguments.

-- Discuss ideas with your classmates.
-This technique will help you put your thoughts for a given assignment into words, which will ease getting your thoughts on paper.
-Moreover, such a discussion will catalyze your thinking of other ideas.
-With plenty of thoughts and an idea of how to convey them, you will feel better about beginning to write.
+- Discuss ideas with classmates.
+This technique will help the writer put their thoughts for a given assignment into words, which will ease getting their thoughts on paper.
+As writing is chiefly meant to convey an idea to others, oftentimes articulating an idea out loud to a friend can help a writer express and organize their own thoughts.
+Moreover, such a discussion can catalyze thinking of other ideas.
+With plenty of thoughts and an idea of how to convey them, the writer will feel better about beginning to write

-- Bring your assignment sheet to the Writing Center.
-Consultants not only comment on paper drafts, but they can also ask thought provoking questions to assist you in beginning.
+- Bring the assignment sheet to the Writing Center.
+Consultants can not only comment on paper drafts, but they can also ask thought-provoking questions to assist the writer in beginning to develop the paper.
 Make an appointment here.

 O'Shaughnessy, Kathleen, Connie McDonald, Harriet Maher and Ann Doubie.
 "Who, What, When, and Where of Writing Rituals."
 The Quarterly of The National Writing Project (2002): 24.4.
 Web.
 18 March 2004. <http://www.writingproject.org/pub/nwpr/quarterly/2002no4/dobie.html>.